-The Company has signed a non-binding Memorandum of Understanding with tin smelter, Thailand Smelting and Refining Co.
-Ltd, known as “THAISARCO” to negotiate the supply of tin concentrate from the Company’s Khartoum Project including a right of first refusal for all other tin projects (subject to the final offtake agreement), including any joint venture projects between the Parties.
+The Company has signed a binding offtake agreement with tin smelter, Thailand Smelting and Refining Co.
+Ltd, known as “THAISARCO” to supply tin concentrate from the Company’s Khartoum Project including delivery of a minimum of 1,200mt p.a. of tin concentrates (min.
+60% Sn), with THAISARCO given a right of first refusal to increase this amount up to 3,600mt.

 Mt Luxton Gold-Silver Mine Area

 The Mount Luxton gold and silver mine workings are approximately 44km west-south-west of Herberton, 22km north-west of Mount Garnet.
 Gold was first discovered at Mount Luxton around 1896.
 The historic mine shaft is situated on a ridge to the east of Mount Luxton, the reef makes little feature on the surface and the entire hill is covered by loose stones, which makes prospecting difficult.

 Rock chip’s taken in 2006 from the Mount Luxton area returned results of:

 - 3.39g/t Au, 241g/t Ag, 0.11% Cu, 8.25% Pb and 0.1% Sn – Mullock composite